yilmazbahadir/java8-basics-pragmatic-usage/README.md

 - static methods
 	- only be called through the interface or class type reference, not an instance variable
 	- can not be overridden as it is for normal static methods

+### Functional Programming Paradigm

+Before Java 8 all we could do was to mimic functional style programming in Java.
+You would use anonymous inner classes to pass behavior to methods, classes.
+Or you would use libraries such as Guava in order to support functional programming.
+Higher order functions were not supported.
+With the help of Lambdas, java.util.Function package in Java 8, things changed.

+### Lambdas

+- functional style programming (imperative(procedural) -> declarative(functional))
+- make your code concise (short but easily understandable ?)
+- allow to pass behavior
+- higher order programming
+	- functions take functions as parameter or returns function
+- before Java 8 anonymous classes were used for behavior passing